SP-202102/italian-with-harry/docs/README.md

   Source input subtitles.
 Put your `.srt` files here.

 - `scripts/step1-web-bootstrap.ps1`
-  Copies/normalizes subtitles into the web path folder and generates manifests and web container files.
+  Copies/normalizes subtitles into the web path folder and generates the web container files.

+- `scripts/step2-generate-cards.*` (planned)
+  Developer-only build step that parses SRT, generates cards, and (optionally) uses DeepL to create German translations.

 - `web/`
   Static website (no backend).

-- `web/paths/<path-id>/manifest.json`
-  Strict JSON (no comments).
-Contains `autoversion`, timestamps, and the list of SRT files.
+Intended to run on localhost or GitHub Pages.

 ## Run locally (no build tooling)